Helping Animals and their people live healthier lives

-Common Horse Feeding Boo-boo's, Part 1 Notes from Dr. R. Golob and J. Sinner
+Common Horse Feeding Boo-boo's by: Dr. R. Golob and J. Sinner

-This is a Cliff's Notes version of unsound feeding practices.
 If the basic diet is full of holes and out of balance, all the Dynamite supplementation in the world will not yield the optimum results to which our horses are entitled.
-So, read on & share!

 Boo-Boo #1 A straight (or high percentage) alfalfa diet!
 This is actually an article unto itself, titled "Reasons Not To Feed Straight Alfalfa" and it can be found in our website.
 To hit the high spots, here are the conditions that are precipitated by too much alfalfa: